Benchling-Open-Source/allotropy/docs/tutorial.md

 -   `Instrument`: capture information about the particular machine used to collect this data.
 -   `Result`: store a single well reading as a triple of column, row, and reading.
 -   `Plate`: store a collection of `Result` objects for a single plate.
--   `Data`: store a list of plates, the number of wells in each plate, and one instance each of `BasicAssayInfo` and `Instrument`.

 The structure of these classes illustrates the point made earlier that we sometimes need fields that aren't strictly necessary in one particular case in order to conform with the needs of more complex cases.